rwth-i6/returnn/docs/configuration_reference/optimizer_settings.rst

     An integer specifying the number of updates to stack the gradient, called "gradient accumulation".

 gradient_clip
-    Specifiy a gradient clipping threshold.
+    Specify a gradient clipping threshold.

 gradient_noise
     Apply a (gaussian?) noise to the gradient with given deviation (variance? stddev?)